Borba02/Borba02/README.md

 I am a tech enthusiast and Software Engineer from California.
-I am interested in and develop software solutions using JavaScript and React.
-I have just started my learning journey with C# and .NET I am open to collaborations, please reach me at one of the contact options below!
+I am interested in and develop software solutions using JavaScript, React, C# and .NET.
+I am open to collaborations, please reach me at one of the contact options below!

 ## 📬 Get in touch